ConnorGriffin/Brewgen/README.md

-# Brewgen - Homebrew Recipe Generatr
+# Brewgen - Homebrew Recipe Generator

 Using malt specs and style guidelines to generate grain bills.